Weak hyperbolicity of cube complexes and quasi-arboreal groups: Preliminaries

 Now consider the case in which $K$ emanates from $P_i$ and terminates on $P_{i+1}$.
 This is shown at the top of Figure~\ref{fig:fixedcorners} and is enlarged in Figure~\ref{fig:fixedcorners2}.
 Let $F$ be the subdiagram of $D$ between and including the carrier of $K$ and the subtended parts of $P_i,P_{i+1}$.
 Suppose also that $K$ is innermost, in the sense that no dual curve $L$ in $F$ travels from $P_i$ to $P_{i+1}$ (otherwise, we could argue using $L$ instead of $K$).
 If there is a dual curve $K'$ in $F$, distinct from $K$, emanating from $P_i$ or $P_{i+1}$, then $K'$ crosses $K$ in $D,$ contradicting minimality of the complexity, by the preceding argument.
 Hence $|K|=0$ and $P_i$ and $P_{i+1}$ have a common 1-cube $c$ dual to the hyperplane to which $K$ maps, as at right in Figure~\ref{fig:fixedcorners2}.

 The minimal case is that in which the 1-cube $c$ is a \emph{spur} in the language of~\cite{WiseIsraelHierarchy}, i.e. $\partial_pD$ contains the path $cc^{-1}$.
 By removing $c$ from $P_i$ and $P_{i+1}$, we obtain a subdiagram $D'$ of $D$ that has fixed carriers for $\sigma$ but that has lower complexity.
 If not, then since every dual curve in $F$ travels from $P_i$ to $P_{i+1}$, there is a spur in $F,$ which we find by noting that the terminal 1-cube of $P_i$ coincides with the initial 1-cube of $P_{i+1}$.
+In either case, we can remove the part of $P_iP_{i+1}$ between the two occurrences of $c$ and lower the complexity of $D$ while preserving the fixed carriers.
 We have thus proved:

 \begin{lem} Let $\sigma=H_0\coll H_1\coll\ldots\coll H_{n-1}\coll H_0$ be a closed path in the contact graph and let $D$ be a diagram with fixed carriers for $\sigma$.
 Suppose that $D$ is of minimal complexity among all diagrams with fixed carriers for $\sigma$, and let $\partial_pD=P_0P_1\ldots P_{n-1}$ be the boundary path, where each $P_i\rightarrow N(H_i)$ is a combinatorial geodesic.
 Then: \begin{enumerate} \item For all $i\in\integers_n$, no dual curve $K$ emanating from $P_i$ terminates on $P_{i\pm 1}$. \item If $K,K'$ are dual curves emanating from $P_i$, then $K$ and $K'$ do not cross. \end{enumerate} \end{lem}